 The Best Gluten Free Flour For Pie Crust:

-King Arthur Measure For Measure, Bob's Red Mill 1:1, and Jules GF are also very good flour blends for making gluten free pie crusts.
-If you use Bob's or King Arthur, let the dough sit for 15-20 minutes in the refrigerator.
+If you are dairy-free, King Arthur Measure For Measure, Bob’s Red Mill 1:1, and Jules GF are good flour blends for making gluten free pie crusts.
+If you use Bob’s or King Arthur, let the dough sit in the refrigerator for 15-20 minutes.

 The Best Flour For Biscuits

 My traditional Gluten Free Biscuits recipe gets rave reviews.
-I tested 9 different gluten free flour blends to see which blends work well for biscuits.
+I tested ten different gluten-free flour blends to see which blends worked well for biscuits.

 I also have a lot of fun flavored gluten free biscuit recipes like brown sugar cinnamon and cornmeal.